--There is a God?

 --God isn't omniscient, as in, knows absolutely everything?

---God isn't omnipresent, as in, isn't capable of being absolutely anywhere, anytime?
+--God isn't omnipresent, as in, is capable of being absolutely anywhere, anytime?

 --In order for free will to exist, God, in bringing the universe into being, had to give up omnipotence, omniscience, and omnipresence?